michalkmet/xp-orange-minesweeper-graduation-final/NOTES.md

 Pomodoro 19:

-- ⚠ TODO Refactor number of arguments in the function
+- ✅ DONE Refactor number of arguments in the function
-- 🚧 IN PROGRESS Refactor bugs and code smells
+- ✅ DONE Refactor bugs and code smells

+Pomodoro 20:

+- ✅ DONE quality gate - duplicates